-According to recent figures published by the Digital Music News Research Group, the Limewire application is now found on nearly one-in-five PCs worldwide.
+Despite its legal challenges, Limewire continued to gain in popularity over the years, with recent figures published by the Digital Music News Research Group showing that the application was found on nearly one-in-five PCs worldwide.
 Specifically, Limewire was recorded on 18.71 percent of all computers, a bump of 3.23 percent over comparable figures last year.
 During the month of January, the application expressed its dominance over file-sharing rivals like BearShare, Sharaeza, and Morpheus, all of whom fell below the 2 percent mark.
-Meanwhile, parent company Lime Wire LLC is soldiering through its legal challenge, and attempting to reverse a seemingly-sealed fate at the hands of the RIAA.

 The popularity of Limewire is not surprising.
 The application offered a cleaner experience that minimized unwanted add-ons and nefarious surprises, making it a preferred choice for users.
 During a recent focus group panel in Los Angeles at Music 2.0, most expressed a preference for using Limewire, seemingly the default choice for swappers.

 However, the drawn-out legal process has been an expensive one for all parties involved.
 Limewire could become financially exhausted by the RIAA, especially considering the modest revenues that file-sharing applications generally draw.
 But Limewire has been on the scene for years, drawing crowds with a cleaner experience that minimizes unwanted add-ons and nefarious surprises.

 The RIAA first issued a cease-and-desist against the application in September of 2005, but Limewire continued to operate.
 In 2006, the RIAA filed a lawsuit against Limewire, accusing the application of facilitating copyright infringement.
 The case dragged on for years, with Limewire arguing that it was simply a neutral platform for users to share files, and that it couldn’t be held responsible for the actions of its users.